Klete Keller: Participation in the 2021 United States Capitol attack

 On September 29, 2021, as part of a plea bargain, Keller pleaded guilty to a felony count of obstructing an official proceeding before Congress.
 He also pledged to cooperate with any continuing investigation into the attack.
 The felony carried a maximum potential sentence of 20 years.
 In his guilty plea, he admitted to spending roughly an hour in the United States Capitol building.
 He admitted that, in the Capitol Rotunda, he shouted "Fuck Nancy Pelosi!" and "Fuck Chuck Schumer!", captured video and photographs, and "jerked his elbow" to avoid law enforcement officers that were trying to eject him from the building.
 He admitted that he later destroyed a phone and a memory card which he had brought with him to the Capitol, and threw away the jacket he wore at the time.

 In December 2022, Keller was free on bond pending his sentencing.
 He faced 21 to 27 months in prison and sentencing was set for July 7, 2023.
 On June 15, 2023, Keller requested a postponement of his sentencing hearing so he could "further facilitate" his cooperation with the ongoing investigation into the Capitol attack.
 Sentencing was postponed until December 1, 2023.
 On November 17, the U.S. government requested a 10-month sentence for Keller, shorter than the guideline of 21–27 months in similar cases.
 On December 4, 2023, Keller received a sentence of six months home detention and three years probation.

-On January 20, 2025, Keller received a full pardon by President Donald Trump.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Keller received a federal pardon as part of Trump's pardon of January 6 United States Capitol attack defendants.